Robust Evidence for Declining Disruptiveness: Assessing the Role of Zero-Backward-Citation Works: Statistical Significance: Decline Persists Under HATWG's Regression Framework

 \section{Statistical Significance: Decline Persists Under HATWG's Regression Framework}

 \addtocontents{toc}{ }

 In this section, we statistically test HATWG's hypothesis that 0-bcite works explain observed declines in disruptiveness.
 We use their own regression model specification, which was designed to address perceived biases from 0-bcite papers.
 The model predicts paper-level disruptiveness (CD$_5$) using publication-year indicators and builds on PLF's regression framework, which included controls for changing citation practices and metadata quality (see PLF Methods).
 To this specification, HATWG add an indicator for 0-bcite papers.
-Our analysis is of the original PLF data from Web of Science (papers)\footnote{HATWG present a similar analysis using WoS data in their Figure S10\textbf{a}, showing predicted CD indices by year from their regression model.
-However, despite this being a statistical analysis, the authors exclude all statistical documentation---the regression coefficients, significance levels, and confidence intervals for the predicted values are all absent.
-Without this fundamental statistical information, their claims cannot be independently evaluated.} and Patents View (patents).
+Our analysis is of the original PLF data from Web of Science (papers) and Patents View (patents).

 Even after applying HATWG's adjustments (Table \ref{table:RegressionAdjustment}, Fig.~\ref{fig:HolstRegressionAdjustment}), we find highly significant declines in disruptiveness.
 For papers, from 1945 to 2010, the predicted disruptiveness declines by $\beta$=-0.082 (p$<$0.001).
 The magnitude of decline is important, equalling the difference between an average paper (CD$_5$=0.040) and a Nobel-winner (CD$_5$=0.131) \citep{li2019dataset}, or moving a median-ranked paper to the 93rd percentile.
 For patents, the 1980-2010 decline is even more pronounced ($\beta$=-0.155, p$<$0.001), and is comparable to the gap between an average patent (CD$_5$=0.123) and the average of the 37 landmark (1980 onwards) patents identified by Kelly et al. \citep{kelly2021measuring} (CD$_5$=0.270), or a median-ranked patent rising to the 84th percentile.